When we talk homeschool mama skincare, I don’t even have time to wash my face, so what are we talking about?

-With small children underfoot, toothbrushing and face washing seem like a luxury.
-Add the homeschool mama role and hope to make it into the shower once a week.
+With small children underfoot, toothbrushing and face washing seems like a luxury.
+Add the homeschool mama role and we just hope to make it to the shower once a week.

 Lofty aspirations: facials at the spa.
 Who even has time for that?

-Despite having older kids, here’s what aesthetics means as a homeschool mama still: I don’t have to change my outfit from bed to my job.
+Despite having older kids, here’s what aesthetics means hoping for homeschool mama skincare: I don’t have to change my outfit from bed to my job.
 No designer clothes waiting in my closet.
 I might not need to change my clothes from one day to the next.

-I interviewed skincare connoisseur (and young woman with no wrinkles) Derian Young, about her expertise in the skincare.
+I interviewed skincare connoisseur and young mom, Derian Young, about her expertise in skincare.

 (Derian) For some people, that may be enough!
 But for the unblessed majority of us–it simply isn’t.
 Think of it this way: your face is quite literally at the forefront of your day.
 It’s getting whipped with dirt from the wind, covered in sweat, touched a hundred times by our hands covered in who knows what.
 Our faces get beat up and require tender loving care.

 I gobbled up Seventeen magazines when I was, well, seventeen.
 Skincare was really important then, especially as one blemish compelled me to skip school.
 I even thought the quintessential skin care program started with a C…Clinique.
 Clinique wasn’t in my regular shop: the drug store.
 What are your thoughts on the department store products?

 (Derian) Department store products can either be amazing or the exact same thing you find at the drug store, only for double the price.
 There are some high-quality product lines that can be found in department stores.
 I always say to research your products before making a purchase and read the ingredient list.
 The internet is packed full of great information.

 And now that I can afford to buy quality skincare products, I tend toward drug store varieties.
 As inexpensive as I can find them.
 What do you understand about drug store skincare products?